SUI-Components/sui/packages/sui-bundler/README.md

 #### How to link packages

 `sui-bundler` give us the oportunity to link `npm` packages with `--link-package`.
 This argument accepts relative and absolute paths.
+`sui-bundler` internally will change the path of the files to use.
+So it goes directly to our local files.
+The reason we use `link-package` instead of `npm link` is because it gives a plus of performance when we are linking packages.
-The `npm link` is cancelled as soon as we stop/cancel the terminal process.
+The **link is cancelled as soon as we stop/cancel the terminal process**.

 **Requirements**